vkoul/Econ-Data-Science/README.md

 ## Videos/ Lectures <a name="videos"></a>

-### Susan Athey - Prof. of Economics @ Stanford Graduate School of Business
+### Susan Athey Videos - Prof. of Economics @ Stanford Graduate School of Business

 * [**How Big Data Is Changing Economies**](http://bit.ly/2E1hYPE)